zaracooper/blog/content/posts/go-module-tidbits.md

 Pseudo-versions come in 3 forms:

 1. A dependency with absolutely **no tags.** Example, `v0.0.0-yyyymmddhhmmss-abcdefabcdef`
-2. A dependency with its most recent tag being **a fully-specified semantic version tag.** Example, `vX.Y.Z-yyyymmddhhmmss-abcdefabcdef`
+2. A dependency with its most recent tag being **a fully-specified semantic version.** Example, `vX.Y.Z-yyyymmddhhmmss-abcdefabcdef`
-3. A dependency with its most recent tag being **a fully-specified pre-release candidate semantic version tag.** Example, `vX.Y.Z-pre.0-yyyymmddhhmmss-abcdefabcdef`
+3. A dependency with its most recent tag being **a fully-specified pre-release candidate semantic version.** Example, `vX.Y.Z-pre.0-yyyymmddhhmmss-abcdefabcdef`

 #### b.
-Semantic Versions
+Semantic versions
 Semantic versions as covered in [tidbit 4](#4-semver) can provide flexibility when you'd like to receive patches or features as soon as they are made available.
 Types of SemVer module queries include:

 1. **Fully specified semantic**  version like `v4.5.8` which resolves to a specific version of a dependency.